basecom/FixturesPlugin/docs/writing/phpunit-tests.md

 ```

 ## More complex scenarios
-If you want or need more fine-control over which fixtures run you can use the `runFixtures` method.
-This methods takes a `FixtureOption` parameter
-which can be freely configured:
+If you want or need more fine control over which fixtures run, you can use the `runFixtures` method.
+This method takes a `FixtureOption` parameter, which can be freely configured:

 ```php
 use Basecom\FixturePlugin\FixtureTrait; // [!code focus]